sergicastellasape/gpt-reviews/readme.md

 - For news and other content, the content part of the item will be capped at 6000 characters to avoid going over the context max.
 This is quite conservative, but the 1-shot prompt contains a lot of tokens and i don't want to risk it.
 - Extra newlines are thrown away FYI.

+# Code Structure

+- `produce.py` is the 'canvas' where you define the recipe for the show.
+It's just a long script of all the stuff that happens.
+It should be slow but easy to follow.
+- `assets/` where static assets live: audio files and prompts.
+Prompts are commited as code, audios are downloaded with the drive.
+Prompts can be seen as templates, as they contain variables, preceeded with the dollar-sign `$VARIABLE`.
+- `src/` the tools to define the program recipe.
+It's all functions, no classes, (except for the audio editing where there's a tinie tiny class extension).
+I've tried to think of what abstractions made sense to express as classes, but it felt it added unnecessary complexity.
+My sense is once the prompt construction is a bit more complex and expressive (beyond simple substitutions), or once I want to hook different LM or TTS backends, then the abstractions will become clearer and will refactor on the go. `writing.py` contains text generation stuff, `recording.py` contains Text-to-speech stuff, `audio.py` contains audio stuff, and `utils.py` contains content loading/parsing/crawling stuff.

-# More excuses on why the code is shitty
+# Some thoughts on why things are the way they are

 It runs on my laptop.

-Okay so I tried to keep the code free from unnecessary abstractions, at the cost of some duplications and a long script that at least should be quite readable from the get-go.
-There are no classes, only functions in blocks which do things that are self explanatory.

-I thought about finding better ways to organize the code, but I think it only makes sense to do that organically once the project grows in complexity.
-No LangChain and no nothing.
-I just use plain strings for prompt and I create a way to interpolate them with variables just marked as $VARIABLE.
-For now that's enough as well.

 I avoid at all cost doing refinement calls to chatGPT (or whatever api).
 Responses should be a one-off + rule-based parsing.
 It might improve quality at some points but it's just much harder to debug and predict how consistent the LLM responses will be and so on...
-Besides, everything I could do with an interaction + refinement in chatGPT I can probably do in a single call to GPT-4, so I plan on migrating to that once I
+Besides, everything I could do with an interaction + refinement in chatGPT I can probably do in a single call to GPT-4, so I plan on migrating to that once I get access to it.

-Probably the most low-hanging fruit in terms of making the code more clean is creating abstractions for the audio editing: like wrapping the stuff i do repeatedly like normalization, adding background music with certain fades and so on.
-Still, it's a pain in the ass cause i want to have very fine-grained access to each audio file for settings like volume, so wrapping all the audio files in a dictionary or class for instance didn't make sense.
-So i load all those files as separate variables with semantically relevant names.
-There's probably a better way to do it, but it's okay for now.

-# Troubleshooting

-- Pydub requires `ffmpeg` to encode/decode audio and that's a bit of a pain in the ass cause there's 48 ways out there to install it and none of them seem plug un play unless... `brew install ffmpeg`.
-So try that out, after installing the requirements if you don't have it.
+There's probably much better ways and I'll probably find them eventually.